cardano-foundation/CIPs/CIP-0136/README.md

 that are in conflict with a given proposal.
 ```

-This mandates that the CC must provide rationale for at least `no` votes.
+This section suggests that the CC shall provide rationale documents.
-Specifying a structure and common vocabulary for this improves the efforts to be transparent.
+Specifying a standard structure and common vocabulary for these documents aids the creation of supporting tooling.

 ### Tooling